-In connection with the adoption of SFAS 123R, the Company estimates the fair value of stock option awards granted beginning January 1, 2006 using the Black-Scholes option-pricing formula and a single option award approach.
+In connection with the adoption of SFAS 123R, the Company estimates the fair value of stock option awards granted beginning January 1, 2006 using the Black-Scholes optionpricing formula and a single option award approach.
 The Company then amortizes the fair value of awards expected to vest on a straight-line basis over the requisite service periods of the awards, which is generally the period from the grant date to the end of the vesting period.
-The weighted-average expected option term for options granted during the year ended December 31, 2006 was calculated using the simplified method described in SAB No. 107, Share-Based Payment.
+The weighted-average expected option terms for options granted during the year ended December 31, 2006 and the nine months ended September 30, 2007 were calculated using the simplified method described in SAB No. 107, Share-Based Payment.
 The simplified method defines the expected term as the average of the contractual term and the vesting period.
-Estimated volatility for the year ended December 31, 2006 also reflected the application of SAB No. 107 interpretive guidance and, accordingly, incorporates historical volatility of similar entities whose share prices are publicly available.
+Estimated volatility for the year ended December 31, 2006 and the nine months ended September 30, 2007 also reflected the application of SAB No. 107 interpretive guidance and, accordingly, incorporates historical volatility of similar entities whose share prices are publicly available.
 The risk-free interest rate is based on the yield curve of a zero-coupon U.S. Treasury bond on the date the stock option award is granted with a maturity equal to the expected term of the stock option award.
 The Company used historical data to estimate the number of future stock option forfeitures.

 As a result of adopting SFAS 123R on January 1, 2006, the Company's income before income taxes and net income for the year ended December 31, 2006 was \$198,000 less than if the Company had continued to account for stock-based compensation under APB No. 25.
-Basic and diluted net income per common share for the year ended December 31, 2006 would have been unaffected if the Company had not adopted SFAS 123R.
+Basic and diluted net income per common share for the year ended December 31, 2006 would have been unaffected if the Company had to adopted SFAS 123R.
 As of December 31, 2006, total unrecognized compensation expense related to non-vested stock options granted prior to that date is estimated at \$1.3 million, which the Company expects to recognize over a weighted average period of approximately 1.86 years.
-As of June 30, 2007, total unrecognized compensation expense related to non-vested stock options, restricted stock and restricted stock units granted prior to that date is estimated at \$6.7 million, which the Company expects to recognize over a weighted average period of approximately 2.24 years.
-Total unrecognized compensation expense as of December 31, 2006 is estimated based on outstanding non-vested stock options and may be increased or decreased in future periods for subsequent grants or forfeitures.
+As of September 30, 2007, total unrecognized compensation expense related to non-vested stock options, restricted stock and restricted stock units granted prior to that date is estimated at \$9.1 million, which the Company expects to recognize over a weighted average period of approximately 2.14 years.
+Total unrecognized compensation expense is estimated based on outstanding non-vested stock options and may be increased or decreased in future periods for subsequent grants or forfeitures.
 The following are the weighted-average assumptions used in valuing the stock options granted during the year ended December 31, 2006, and a discussion of the Company's assumptions.

 Dividend yield 0.00%

-0.00%

 Expected volatility 63.37%

-Risk-free interest rate 4.76%

 Risk-free interest rate 4.76%

 Expected life of options (in years) 6.02